 The MB Toes have become the standard wheel in our toolkit for anti rocker outers, flat 60 for park riding and inner wheels for Oysi frames.
 A versatile size and profile; can also be mixed with the 58/90 Buddies for a "Wacky Mode" inspired rocker.
 A 60/90 hardness will please many styles and (core and not core) riders.
 This size and hardness have become widely used over the decade, but beware, 60mm wheels are considered "big wheels" to some core riders.
 You might want to use smaller wheels if you're looking to gain more core points.
 Also, if you're going to skate flat 60, you better be dialled in.

-The MB Pants are a wheel size used for a unique mix of slalom, speed, aggressive and freeskating.
+The 90/87 Pants are a wheel size used for a unique mix of slalom, speed, aggressive and freeskating.
 This size became MB canon when the very first NR90 Wizard Frame was created in 2014.
-Leon Basin's BIG WHEELS 2 section dropped and completely changed what big wheel skating could be (if you know, you know).
+Leon Basin’s BIG WHEELS 2 section dropped and completely changed what big wheel skating could be (if you know you know.)
 Used heavily in the Wizard Frame Testing series, ZONE, MB7 and MB8.
-These wheels are playful, fun, definitely not core (unless you're skating them on Sola frames), and a 90a hardness for longer lasting street riding and sliding.
-This is basically Todd's pro wheel because he's like... really good on them.
+These wheels are playful, fun, definitely not core (unless you’re skating them on Sola frames) and a 87a hardness for comfortable street riding and sliding.
+This is basically Todd’s pro wheel because he’s like... really really good on them. * Available at the original 90a hardness while supplies last.

 The MB Mugs are meant for being fast, capable and stable while still dropping some hot moves.
 Originally thought to be a size for speed or distance skaters.
 The creation of the NR100 Wizard Frame by Leon Basin in late 2014, once again, changed what big wheel skating could be.
 Used heavily in the Wizard Frame Testing series, ZONE, MB7 and MB8.
 These wheels are a powerful tool in a long-lasting 90a hardness for speedy flat ground skating, park skating and lengthy slides.
 This size was the first MB "pro" product and the first "pro" 100mm wheel in rollerblading history.
 100mm wheels are absolutely not core and not certified by the Real Skaters Association of the World.
 We won't be mad if you skate these on tri-skates, but just don't start yelling "death to the 4th wheel."